Plant embryonic development: Heart stage

 According to Evert and Eichhorn, the heart stage is a transition period where the cotyledons finally start to form and elongate.
 It is given this name in eudicots because most plants from this group have two cotyledons, giving the embryo a heart shaped appearance.
 The shoot apical meristem is between the cotyledons.
 Stage IV, in the illustration above, indicates what the embryo looks like at this point in development.
 5 indicates the position of the cotyledons.
+Upon reaching this stage, the symmetry of the embryo shifts from radial to bilateral.

 Proembryo stage

 The proembryo stage is defined by the continued growth of the cotyledons and axis elongation.
 In addition, programmed cell death must occur during this stage.
 This is carried out throughout the entire growth process, like any other development.
 However, in the torpedo stage of development, parts of the suspensor complex must be terminated.
-The suspensor complex is shortened because at this point in development most of the nutrition from the endosperm has been utilized, and there must be space for the mature embryo.
+The suspensor complex, which reaches peak size in the globular stage of cruciferous plants, is shortened because at this point in development most of the nutrition from the endosperm has been utilized, and there must be space for the mature embryo.
 After the suspensor complex is gone, the embryo is fully developed.
 Stage V, in the illustration above, indicates what the embryo looks like at this point in development.

 Maturation

-The second phase, or postembryonic development, involves the maturation of cells, which involves cell growth and the storage of macromolecules (such as oils, starches and proteins) required as a 'food and energy supply' during germination and seedling growth.
+The second phase, or post-embryonic development, in higher seed plants, involves the maturation of cells, which involves cell growth and the storage of macromolecules (such as oils, starches and proteins) required as a 'food and energy supply' during germination and seedling growth.
+These are especially seen in plants that do not store large resources in their endosperm, and are chiefly responsible for the substance of the embryo.
+Lower forms do not have a discrete distinction between these stages, but transition continuously between embryonic and post-embryonic development.
 In this stage, the seed coat hardens to help protect the embryo and store available nutrients.
 The appearance of a mature embryo is seen in Stage VI, in the illustration above.